-DESCRIPTION: The Fiscal Year 2024/2025 Santa Paula Branch Line Task Budget provides for administration and oversight of the Railroad Lease and Operations Agreement, lease and asset management, and coordination with Federal, State, and local partners to repair the Sespe Creek overflow bridge and respond to storm damage, including efforts to secure Federal and State emergency funding assistance.
-The workplan also includes continued efforts to update SPBL Trail Master Plan and facilitate trail completion.
-The Fiscal Year 2024/2025 SPBL Budget is \$3,823,202 above the previous fiscal year due to storm damage response and broadband deployment.
+DESCRIPTION: The Fiscal Year 2025/2026 Santa Paula Branch Line Task Budget provides for administration and oversight of the Railroad Lease and Operations Agreement, lease and asset management, and coordination with Federal, State, and local partners to repair the Sespe Creek overflow bridge and respond to storm damage.
+The workplan also includes an update to the SPBL Trail Master Plan and administration of PLBP funds.
+The Fiscal Year 2025/2026 SPBL Budget is \$2,144,770 above the previous fiscal year due to addition of the PLBP funds for the SPBL Trail Project, offset by completion of engineering and permitting for repair of the Sespe Creek overflow railroad bridge from storm damage.

-BUDGET TASK: SANTA PAULA BRANCH LINE (continued)

-BUDGET MANAGER: Amanda Fagan
+BUDGET TASK: SANTA PAULA BRANCH LINE (continued) DIRECTOR: Amanda Fagan BUDGET MANAGER: Amanda Fagan

-- Administrative oversight of the Railroad Lease and Operations Agreement. - 2.
-Railroad operations and right-of-way maintenance, i.e. weed abatement, response to neighbor complaints, and annual bridge and track inspections. - 3.
+- 1. Administrative oversight of the Railroad Lease and Operations Agreement. - 2.
+Railroad operations and right-of-way maintenance. - 3.
 Ensure compliance with policies and requirements of VCTC, California Public Utilities Commission, Federal Railroad Administration, and Surface Transportation Board. - 4.
-Coordinate with Railroad Operator to identify and address areas of encroachment onto the railroad right-of-way through noticing and leasing. - 5.
+Identify and address railroad right-of-way encroachment through noticing and leasing. - 5.
 Prepare and administer leases, licenses, and right-of-entry permits for use of SPBL property.
 Evaluate leases and establish a new rate schedule where applicable. - 6.
 Conduct a Railroad Right-of-Way Survey. - 7.
-Implement VCTC Trespass Policy requirements. - 8.
-Update the SPBL Trail Master Plan. - 9.
-Respond to storm-related damage to SPBL infrastructure. - 10.
-Coordinate with the County of Ventura regarding broadband deployment on SPBL right-of-way.
+Update the SPBL Trail Master Plan. - 8.
+Respond to storm-related damage to SPBL infrastructure. - 9.
+Coordinate broadband deployment on SPBL right-of-way with the County of Ventura.